ChromeDevTools/devtools-frontend/docs/contributing_changes.md

 - Provide relevant link to demo or example (if applicable)
 - Provide link to design doc (if applicable)

+At least two committers need to have been involved in the CL either as reviewer or author.
+See [committers policy](https://chromium.googlesource.com/devtools/devtools-frontend/+/main/docs/committers_policy.md) for more information.

 Example CL, adapted from [Chromium guidelines](https://chromium.googlesource.com/chromium/src/+/main/docs/contributing.md#uploading-a-change-for-review):

 ```